 Proof.
 Let G be an optimal plan for this instance.
-We will not change the allocation of services to servers, so we can design vertices of the graph as C_i only, instead of (C_i, S_u) .
-We want to produce a graph G' which verifies Proposition 5.
+We will not change the allocation of services to servers, so

 Property 1.
 In order to prove Property 1 of the proposition, we recursively transform the graph G, starting from the leaves, so that at each level every nodes have the same predecessors and successors.